AshV/GoF-Design-Patterns-by-Example/Template-Method-Pattern/ReadMe.md

 ### Approach 4 : Let the Caller decide some of the things

-Suppose in our example along with logging to data store, I optionaly want to let user choose whether to log in console also or not.
-To acieve this I have added on boolean property in base class *ConsoleLogging* and one virtual method *LogToConsole()*.
+Suppose in our example along with logging to data store, I optionally want to let user choose whether to log in console also or not.
+To achieve this I have added on boolean property in base class *ConsoleLogging* and one virtual method *LogToConsole()*.
 In *Log()* I have added condition based on *ConsoleLogging* value whether to execute *LogToConsole()* or not(see code).
 Now if user want to log in console also he just need to pass *true* in *ConsoleLogging* property(see in Main() EmailLogger).

 >Source Code : [Template Design Pattern / Logger / Approach4](https://github.com/AshV/GoF-Design-Patterns-by-Example/tree/master/Template-Method-Pattern/Logger/CSharp/Approach4)